google/docsy-example/content/en/docs/Races/Jin.md

 ### History

-Not much is known about the Jin before now other than they exist in a parallel dimension that allows them to shift back and forth into this reality and their reality and manifest almost anything using their magic, the Meta Magic, a god-like power. <span class="line-spacer d-block"> </span> Mostly unknown to this day except for the destruction of the Jin Race in the Spellstorm, which did not kill the Ni-Jin, those Jin who gave up their Meta Magic to escape the Spellstorm
+Not much is known about the Jin before now other than they exist in a parallel dimension that allows them to shift back and forth into this reality and their reality and manifest almost anything using their magic, the Meta Magic, a god-like power.
+Mostly unknown to this day except for the destruction of the Jin Race in the Spellstorm, which did not kill the Ni-Jin, those Jin who gave up their Meta Magic to escape the Spellstorm

 ### Common Myths and Legends